This post may contain affiliate links. Read the full disclosure here

 - Cost – these blankets aren’t cheap, you’ll likely spend close to (or over) $100 to find a quality weighted blanket

-- Risks for kids and small animals – weighted blankets come with warnings, but it’s important to keep a close watch if children or pets are under the blanket
+- Risks for kids and small animals – weighted blankets come with warnings, but it’s important to keep a close watch if children or pets are under the blanket.
+It’s also important to pick the right weight for a children’s blanket.
+It’s also important to pick the right weight for a children’s blanket

 - If you don’t have the right blanket, you may get too hot in the summer